Quebec Gastronomy: Terroir, Flavors, and Dining at Carrera Café

 The Art of Pairing

-Each food and drink pairing is conceived as a forceful pass on a circuit: precise, instinctive, memorable.
+Each food and drink pairing is designed like a power move on a circuit: precise, instinctive, memorable.

 Classic